Ian35682/Resourceplus/README.md

 Hello there
 This is my first mod
-It contained several sea, bonus,luxury resources with texture.
+It contained several sea, bonus, luxury resources with texture.
 Also buildings unique to resources and land tiles.

-It is capable with 3.10+ and Civ5expansion mod.
+It is capable with 4.13+.

 I borrowed some code and image from @Gdansk and @Cavenir.
 Big thanks to them.